DailyInvestors/Network_Repairs/UltimateSpy/✨README.md

 sudo nohup python3 system_monitoring_agent.py &

+✨👀 To check the logs for our agent.
+There are several different ways we can go about viewing the data.

+1.ls -l /var/log/system_monitoring_agent/

+2.sudo tail -f /var/log/system_monitoring_agent/ufw_log_monitor.log

+3. Or cat your log path.

+🛑 To stop our agent, we have a built in control.
+The control follows as:

+Step 1.
+Find it's Process ID.
+ps aux | grep system_monitoring_agent.py | grep -v grep

+Step 2.
+Now we must stop the Process. sudo kill <PID>

+⚠️This Agent provides a vast array of local system monitoring.
+This Agent works like no other when it comes to collecting and analyzing your data.
+This is designed to help keep us safe and secure 🔐 🙏.

 🚨 We appreciate any and all donations for our work.
 This helps out our Research and will continue our teachings and creations.
 Thank you for this.